 UHMC is committed to providing and maintaining a safe, healthy and productive environment for Students, Employees, and Visitors, free from hazards associated with Drug and Alcohol abuse in accordance with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act of 1989.
 This program is also intended to ensure compliance with the University of Hawaii Executive Policy (EP 11.201, Illegal Drugs, Alcohol and Substance Abuse).
-The policy can be found at: http://maui.hawaii.edu/daapp/.
-765 prohibited by state and federal law, at University-sponsored or approved events or on University property or in buildings used by the University for education, research and recreational programs.
-UHMC expects lawful behavior by employees, students, and visitors during their presence on University premises and at University events.
-Within the constraints of its mission, the University encourages cooperation with law enforcement agencies in enforcing statutes regarding the use of illegal drugs.
+For more information, review UHMC's Drug and Alcohol Abuse Prevention Program and Procedures (DAAPP).